The Story of 97 Million Robocalls… With a Connection to Timeshares?

 A Florida man is facing one of the largest FCC fines in history, for his part in a scheme that may have resulted in nearly 100 million robocalls in 2016 alone.
+Let’s explore this story – which may be particularly relevant for anyone interested in the travel, vacation, and timeshare.

-The Story of 97 Million Robocalls
+97 Million Robocalls

 According to multiple reports, the suspect, Adrian Abramovich of Miami, is facing a $120 million fine for what officials have called “one of the largest—and most dangerous—illegal robocalling campaigns” ever uncovered in the US.